 The effective interest method is a method of calculating the amortised cost of a debt instrument and of allocating interest income over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the gross carrying amount of a financial asset.
-When for the year ended March 31, 2021 (All amounts in ₹ lakhs, unless otherwise stated)

-calculating the effective interest rate, the Group estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.
+When calculating the effective interest rate, the Group estimates the expected cash flows by considering all the contractual terms of the financial instrument but does not consider the expected credit losses.
 Income is recognised on an effective interest basis for debt instruments other than those financial assets classified as at FVTPL.